 Heisenberg’s Uncertainty Principle

 The uncertainty principle represents, without any doubt, one of the most important cornerstones of the Copenhagen interpretation of quantum theory.
-In his celebrated paper from 1927 1 Werner Heisenberg gives at least two distinct statements about the limitations on preparation and measurement of physical systems: (i) It is impossible to prepare a system such that a pair of noncommuting (incompatible) observables are arbitrarily well defined. here the observables are represented by position and momentum.
+In his celebrated paper from 1927 1 Werner Heisenberg gives at least three distinct statements about the limitations on preparation and measurement of physical systems: (i) It is impossible to prepare a system such that a pair of noncommuting (incompatible) observables are arbitrarily well defined.
+In the original paper the observables are represented by position and momentum.
 In every state the probability distributions of the observables will have widths that obey a (preparation) uncertainty relation. (ii) Incompatible observables cannot be jointly measured – or more precisely simultaneously, with arbitrary accuracy.
 What can be done is to perform approximate joint measurements with inaccuracies that satisfy an uncertainty relation or inaccuracy relations “Ungenauigkeitsrelationen“, which was Heisenberg’s favorite terminology. (iii) it is not possible to measure an observable without disturbing a subsequent measurement of an (incompatible) observable and vice versa.
 The inaccuracy (error) of the measurement of the first and the disturbance of the measurement of the second observable obey an error-disturbance uncertainty relation.
 Heisenberg illustrates this in his paper by proposing a reciprocal relation for mean error “mittlere Fehler“ and disturbance of a measurement using the famous – ray microscope thought experiment: “At the instant when the position is determined—therefore, at the moment when the photon is scattered by the electron—the electron undergoes a discontinuous change in momentum. is change is the greater the smaller the wavelength of the light employed— that is, the more exact the determination of the position . . .”
 1. Heisenberg follows Einstein’s realistic view, that is, to base a new physical theory only on observable quantities (elements of reality), arguing that terms like velocity or position make no sense without defining an appropriate apparatus for a measurement.
 By solely considering the Compton effect, named after the American physicist Arthur Holly Compton Heisenberg gives a rather heuristic estimate for the product of the inaccuracy (error) of a position measurement and the disturbance induced on the particles momentum, denoted by .
 This equation can be referred to as a measurement uncertainty (i) or as an error-disturbance uncertainty relation (EDR).
 Heisenberg’s original formulation can be read in modern treatment as for error of a measurement of the position observable and disturbance of the momentum observable induced by the position measurement.
 Just as a side node: Heisenberg himself never used the term “principle” for his relations, as already stated above he referred to them as inaccuracy relations “Ungenauigkeitsrelationen” or indeterminacy relations “Unbestimmtheitsrelationen“.

 However, most modern textbooks introduce the uncertainty relation in terms of a preparation uncertainty (ii) relation denoted by , originally proved by Earle Hesse Kennard 2 for the standard deviations and and of the position observable and the momentum observable in an arbitrary state , where the standard deviation is defined by .
 This formulation of the uncertainty principle is uncontroversial and has been tested with several quantum systems including neutrons.
 However it does not capture Heisenberg’s initial intensions: Kennard’s formulation is an inequality for statistical distributions of not a joint but rather single measurements of either or .
 It is an intrinsic uncertainty inherent to any quantum system independent whether it is measured or not.
 The unavoidable recoil caused by the measuring device is ignored here.
 The reciprocal behavior of the distributions of and is illustrated on the right side.
 Heisenberg actually derived Kennard’s relation, from above, for Gaussian wave functions , applied this relation to the state just after the measurement with error and disturbance , and concluded his relation from the additional, implicit assumptions and .
 However, his assumption holds only for a restricted class of measurements and holds if the initial state is the momentum eigenstate state, but it does not hold generally.
 In 1929, Howard Percy “Bob” Robertson 3 extended Kennard’s relation () to an arbitrary pair of observables and as , with the commutator .
 The corresponding generalized form of Heisenberg’s original error-disturbance uncertainty relation would read .
 But the validity of this relation is known to be limited to specific circumstances.